 Automated hands-off infrastructure will surge

-As with self-service portals and mobile apps, the adoption of hands-off infrastructure among utilities has been steadily growing.
-Automatic meter reading (AMI) and smart meter technology is one example.
-With AMI, meter readers needn’t walk every neighborhood in each city or town to check usage, resulting in significant labor cost savings and efficiencies.
-But in a crisis like COVID-19, it could also significantly reduce chances of exposure for utility staff and consumers alike.
-While the middle of a pandemic isn’t exactly the ideal time to start one of these implementations, perhaps it is the time to plan one and get it on the books.
+As with self-service portals and mobile apps, the adoption of hands-off infrastructure among utilities is on the rise.
+Automatic meter reading (AMI) and smart meter technology exemplify this trend.
+AMI eliminates the need for meter readers to physically traverse neighborhoods, offering substantial labor cost savings and increased efficiencies.
+During a crisis like COVID-19, this technology also minimizes potential exposure risks for both utility staff and consumers.
+While initiating such implementations amid a pandemic isn't ideal, it does present an opportune moment to plan and schedule these advancements.

 The new normal—it’s not all bad